Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Introduction

 of the Green's function $\Phi(f, \cdot)$ along the CM cycle $Z(V_0) \subset X_K$ corresponding to an imaginary quadratic field $k(V_0)$, by a minor variation of the arguments of \cite[Theorem 4.7]{BY} and \cite{Sch} (cf.~\cite[Theorem 5.7.1]{AGHMP}).
-We also use such properties to compute the weighted sum
+We also use these properties to compute the weighted sum over the real geodesic cycle given by the finite disjoint union over classes